Taxing the rich for the poor is good economics: Siddaramaiah

 “I don’t know what that is.
 There’s no book like that.
 There’s only good and bad economics.
 Is there Basavarajnomics?
 Kumaraswamynomics?”
 Siddaramaiah said, referring to former chief ministers Basavaraj Bommai and Kumaraswamy.

-Siddaramaiah said corporate tax was 30 per cent when Manmohan Singh was Prime Minister.
-“After Modi became PM, corporate tax came down to 22.5 per cent.
+Siddaramaiah said corporate tax was 30% when Manmohan Singh was prime minister.
+“After Modi became PM, corporate tax came down to 22.5%.
 In whose favour is this (BJP) government?” he said.

 Earlier in his reply, Siddaramaiah rejected the Opposition’s claim that the government made the Governor “lie” in his address to the legislature.
 “The Governor has spoken the truth.
 Our guarantees have reached people.
 In fact, people know that the Opposition is lying,” he said.

-On Leader of the Opposition R Ashoka’s charge that the Congress government was a “broken-down vehicle”, Siddaramaiah said the BJP administration between 2019 and 2023 was “a hate-filled, rusted bus that emitted poisonous smoke”.
+On Leader of the Opposition R Ashoka’s charge that Congress government was a “broken-down vehicle”, Siddaramaiah said BJP administration from 2019 to 2023 was “a hate-filled, rusted bus that emitted poisonous smoke”.

 Siddaramaiah continued his tirade against the union government over resource transfers and release of drought relief.
 “As Gujarat CM, Modi had said that taxes should not be collected from his state.
 He said Gujarat was not a beggar.
-If we say the same thing, how are we secessionists?” he said, adding that Karnataka gets back Rs 13 for every Rs 100.
+If we say the same thing, how are we secessionists?” he said, adding that Karnataka gets back Rs 13 for every Rs 100 it contributes.